LUMII-AILab/LATE/README.md

-# LATE: Open Source Toolkit for Private Speech Transcription
+# LATE: Toolkit for Private Speech Transcription

 The LATE toolkit consists of three components: